bnandrew/impeach.info/index.md

 # Donald Trump should be impeached.

 Donald Trump has committed too many impeachable offenses to remember them all without writing them down.

 Herewith, a list of as many of them as I can remember.
-And new ones are being added every day!
+And he's committing new ones every day!

 # 1. High Crimes and Misdemeanors